TV with Streaming Apps

 With only my core (“permanent”) services:

-Without my partner discounts, my monthly cost for the three services would be $47.56.
+Without my T-Mobile Netlfix discount, my monthly cost for the two services would be $37.56.

 Typical

 At any given time, I’m usually subscribed to at least two additional “rotation” services.
-For example, currently, I have Paramount+ and AMC+ subscriptions.
+For example, Paramount+ (for Star Trek) and AMC+ (for The Walking Dead).

 Maximum